 This is the first blog in a three-part series by our Chief Technology Officer, Allan Thomson.
-In today’s post, he discusses the need for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... in reducing your organization’s risk profile.
+In today’s post, he discusses the need for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. in reducing your organization’s risk profile.

 Why do Security Professionals need Threat Intelligence

 Do you want to be more proactive in managing risk in security operations?
 Most professionals would answer that they would like less exposure to threats but often do not have sufficient time, knowledge or personnel to implement all factors that influence their risk profile.

 Prior security events and incidents often allow security professionals opportunities to learn valuable lessons that impact their risk profile going forward.
 But, what is the risk if you don’t pay attention to knowledge learned from these previous events?

 Other real world events can teach us important lessons in this regard.
 For example, if you drive off a 200-foot-cliff in a speeding automobile, and you ignored the sign indicating the cliff, then the outcome will very likely be significant physical harm.

 If we paid attention to this sign and had knowledge of its meaning, then it would reduce our risk of injury.
 If we had the misfortune of this event, then our learned experience would teach us to avoid such pitfalls in the future.
 This is a fairly obvious example of paying attention to a sign and avoiding risk.

 When is it harder to avoid such risk in a security world?
 It is usually due to a myriad of factors that have direct and indirect influence on the outcome.
 They introduce uncertainty in the outcome.

 Why does risk reduction matter to security professionals?